• Skip to primary navigation

 Chelseas have a totally different history to other boots.
 While America (and Red Wing themselves) has a long history of moc toe boots, logger boots, and service boots, the Chelsea was never a work boot: it was invented as a walking shoe for Queen Victoria.

-But Red Wing has two Chelseas to cover all their bases: the Classic Chelsea is chunky, Goodyear welted, and looks ready for a jobsite.
+But Red Wing has two Chelseas to cover all their bases: the Classic Chelsea is chunky, and Goodyear welted.
 The Weekender Chelsea is what they call a leisure boot.

 red wing weekender chelsea modeling